ZEISS-PiWeb/PiWeb-MeshModel-Swift/README.md

 ## Example Project

-An example project is included with this repository.
-To run the example project, clone the repo and run `pod install` from the Example directory first.
+An example project and examples for MeshModel files are included with this repository.
+To run the example project, clone the repository and run `pod install` from the Example directory first.

 <img style="display:block;margin:auto;" src="Documentation/Example.png">